Hiring a Guide and Porter in Nepal

 Tipping in Nepal is common.
 A rough guide for this is as follows:

-This is completely dependent on the service provided and the difficulty of the trek.
+This is entirely dependent on the service provided and the difficulty of the trip.

 While some guides may assist with light loads, it is uncommon for guides to act as porters.
 One hires porters to carry heavy luggage.